SinTan1729/movie-rename/README.md

     `movie-rename <filename(s)> [-n|--dry-run] [-d|--directory] [-h|--help] [-v|--version]`
 - There needs to be a config file named `config` in the `$XDG_CONFIG_HOME/movie-rename/` directory.
 - It should consist of two lines.
-The first line should have your [TMDb API key](https://developers.themoviedb.org/3/getting-started/authentication).
+The first line should have your [TMDB API key](https://developers.themoviedb.org/3/getting-started/authentication).
 - The second line should have a pattern, that will be used for the rename.
 - In the pattern, the variables need to be enclosed in {{}}, the supported variables are `title`, `year` and `director`.
 - Default pattern is `{title} ({year}) - {director}`.
 Extension is always kept.